databricks/databricks-sdk-java/README.md

 4. For Azure native authentication, the SDK searches for credentials through the Azure CLI as needed.
 5. For Bricks CLI authentication, the SDK reuses OAuth credentials obtained by running `bricks auth login`.

 Depending on the Databricks authentication method, the SDK uses the following information.
-Presented are the `DatabricksWorkspace` and `DatabricksAccount` arguments (which have corresponding `.databrickscfg` file fields), their descriptions, and any corresponding environment variables.
+Presented are the `WorkspaceClient` and `AccountClient` arguments (which have corresponding `.databrickscfg` file fields), their descriptions, and any corresponding environment variables.

 ### Databricks native authentication